podlove/documentation/content/publisher/shortcodes.md

 - **roles:** One of "yes", "no".
 Display role.
 Default: "no"
 - **group:** Filter lists by group.
 Default: "all"
 - **groups:** One of "yes", "no".
 Display group.
 Default: "no"
+- **donations** One of "yes", "no".
+Display donation column.
+Default: "no"
 - **flattr:** "yes" or "no".
 Display Flattr column.
 Default: "no"
 - **linkto:** One of "none", "publicemail", "www", "adn", "twitter", "facebook", "amazonwishlist".
 Links contributor name to the service if available.
 Default: "none"